w3c/wai-bcase/index.md

 Winn-Dixie asked the court to dismiss the suit based on their argument that a website is not a public accommodation covered by Title III of the ADA.
 The court decided otherwise, allowed the plaintiff to recover their attorney fees.
 The decision included the following conclusions by the court:

 -   The link between the website and Winn-Dixie Stores was a circumstance that made Title III of the ADA, applicable to “Public Accommodations,” relevant in this situation.
--   The website must be be made accessible to *“individuals with disabilities who use computers, laptops, tablets, and smartphones.”*
+-   The website must be made accessible to *“individuals with disabilities who use computers, laptops, tablets, and smartphones.”*

 The court required the chain of grocery stores to